LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/Methods/get-status-changes.md

 ### Response

 {: .notice}
 Each page in the API response is limited to 20 state changes * limit parameter * query days.
+(With v2 - all state changes are returned in a flat response, not grouped by agent.
+Limit and offset parameters refer to records.)
 For example, if the limit is set to 10 (agents), 1 day query then limitation per page = 200 state changes.<br/> In case of an excessive state changes, some of the states/agents may be truncated based on the maximum states limitation.<br/>This will be updated on v2 where all states will be returned in a flat response (not grouped by agent).